Today's Articles

 It is also one of the original sites on the southern route of the Underground Railroad.
 Colonial Spanish Florida’s Governor Manuel Montiano established the Fort.
 Fort Mose gave sanctuary to Africans challenging enslavement in the English Colony of Carolina.
 Approximately 100 Africans lived at Fort Mose, forming more than 20 households.

-A Maroon community was legally sanctioned by the Spanish Government, making it the first free African settlement to exist in the United States.
+The Spanish government legally sanctioned a Maroon community, making it the first free African settlement in the United States.

 New Poem Each Day